Hbler/Fish-Breeding-Numbers---Calculator/README.md

 # Fish_farm

-Future application for fishe breeders
+Future application for fish breeders

 For now, it calculates safe values for the breeding of fish in tanks equipped with bead filters.